Selecting a Fleet Management Solution

 The data collected is generally the same for both types of systems.
 Live vehicle tracking transmits the GPS data collected to cellular networks which route it to a website where you view the data.
 It’s considered live tracking because it is visible shortly after being logged.

 Passive GPS trackers store the GPS information on the tracker until the truck returns to a central location or office.
 When the truck is within range of a wireless base station, usually under 500 yards, the GPS tracker will transfer the GPS tracking data.
-The GPS data is then put in a database which is connected to fleet management software where you can view it online.
+The GPS data is then put in a database that is connected to fleet management software where you can view it online.
 Passive technology is no longer readily available.

 What are the pros and cons of live truck tracking systems?